-Table 2-1 Right-side components and their descriptions --
+Table 2-1 Right-side components and their descriptions

-Comp onent Description (1) SD microSD TM memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
-To insert a card: 1.
-Hold the card label-side up, with connectors facing the computer.
-2. Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
-To remove a card:
+-side components and their descripti Component Description (1) SD microSDTM memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
+To insert a card: Hold the card label-side up, with connectors facing the computer.
+Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
+To remove a card: Press in on the card, and then remove it from the memory card reader.